You bought a bag of dark roast coffee and want to know how to make dark roast coffee taste better, not too bitter and too bold or a burnt ashy coffee.

 This should come as little surprise to you, or perhaps it does!

 Changing your brewing method can alter the taste of your coffee quite dramatically.
 Switching from a French press or Aeropress to a cold brew, Japanese flash cold brew and moka pot can change the flavor of your dark roasted coffee and bring out the dark chocolate notes and dark roast body.

 Frequently Asked Questions About How Do You Make Dark Roast Coffee Taste Better

 You can make your dark roast taste better by taking control of the variables like the water temperature and reducing it slightly, making the grind size a little more coarse and adjusting the brewing times to avoid an over-extracted dark roast coffee.

 Good storage and good roasting technique, ensuring good airflow during roasting may also help you to achieve that smooth-and-delicious dark roast that all dark roast lovers enjoy

 Your coffee, especially a dark roast, tastes burnt because it is being burnt during the roasting process.
 The roasting beans for a dark roast are taken to a point where they are very close to burning, particularly with Italian roasts and French roasts.

-Also, roasting coffee in a drum leaves the chaff and the environment is very smokey, with the smoke having very little chance to escape and thus, the beans in the drum take on that dark, burnt, smokey taste.
+Also, roasting coffee in a drum leaves the chaff and the environment is very smoky, with the smoke having very little chance to escape and thus, the beans in the drum take on that dark, burnt, smoky taste.